Skip to main content

-Supplementary code for digital right to work checks (1.
-0) pre-release
+Supplementary code for digital right to work checks (1.0)

 0. Version and certification validity notes

 0.a.
-This 1.0 publication of the supplementary code for digital right to work checks (‘the RtW supplementary code’) made using powers under the Data (Use and Access) Act 2025 comes into force on [date of final publication].
+This 1.0 publication of the supplementary code for digital right to work checks (‘the RtW supplementary code’) will come into force under section 29 of the Data (Use and Access) Act 2025 on the date the first conformity assessment body (‘CAB’) is accredited to certify against it, which will be no earlier than 1 September 2026.

 0.b.
 It is published by the Office for Digital Identities and Attributes (‘OfDIA’), part of the Department for Science, Innovation and Technology (‘DSIT’).
 It sets out rules for digital verification services (‘DVS’) conducting right to work checks on holders of British and Irish passports or passport cards.
 OfDIA is responsible for the maintenance of this supplementary code.

-0.f.
-To be certified against the RtW supplementary code, services will need to also be certified against a current publication of the UK digital verification services trust framework (formerly known as the ‘UK digital identity and attributes trust framework’), from 1.0 publication onwards.
+0.c.
+To be certified against the RtW supplementary code, services will need to also be certified against a current publication of the UK digital verification services trust framework (formerly known as the ‘UK digital identity and attributes trust framework’).

 Part 1 - Background and context